RiyaAgrawal17/realtime-pizza/README.md

-NOTE : please update your database link in the env.
+NOTE : please update your links (COOKIE_SECRET & MONGO_CONNECTION_URL in the .env file.